-Otherwise known as spider veins, thread veins are tiny blood vessels that are running too close to the surface of your skin.
-This makes the veins visible through the skin and often times makes parts of the legs, arms, or face unsightly.
-If left untreated, thread veins have the potential to spread and become larger over time.
+Otherwise known as spider veins, thread veins are tiny blood vessels, which are close to the skin’s surface.
+This makes them visible through the skin.
+Many individuals dislike them and feel that they are unattractive.
+If left untreated, they have the potential to spread and become larger over time.

-There is no exact reason why thread veins are caused, however, we do know that thread veins occur because of changes to your circulatory system.
-The little blue and red lines will most commonly occur after a pregnancy, aging skin, hormonal changes associated with menopause, prolonged standing, and in some cases it can be hereditary.
+There is no exact reason why they are caused, however, we do know that thread veins occur because of changes to your circulatory system.
+The little blue and red lines most commonly occur after pregnancy, aging skin, hormonal changes associated with menopause, prolonged standing, and in some cases it can be hereditary.

-Although thread veins are not physically dangerous, the visibility of them should not be taken lightly.
+Although thread veins are not physically dangerous, their visibility them should not be taken lightly.
 Visible changes to your circulatory system could mean serious illnesses and disorders in the future.
-Some problems include blood clots, ulcers, deep vein thrombosis and more.
+Some problems include blood clots, ulcers, deep vein thrombosis, and more.

-Lasertherapy: By using short bursts of a laser light, smaller blood vessels are destroyed and made to be no longer visible.
+Laser Therapy: By using short bursts of laser light, smaller blood vessels are destroyed so they are no longer visible.

 Cost of Vein Treatments

-First it is important to know that the cost of treatment vary and that each treatment is specialized to your needs.
-Depending on the state of your veins, whether they be thin/fine, spread, wide or large, whatever the variant, the price will differ.
-To understand price and treat your symptoms it is best to describe your condition and always feel free to ask questions about your treatment options.
+First, it is important to know that the cost of treatment varies.
+In addition, each treatment is specialized to your needs.
+Depending on the state of your veins, whether they are thin/fine, spread, wide or large, whatever the variant, the price will differ.
+To understand the price and treat your symptoms, it is best to describe your condition and always feel free to ask questions about your treatment options.